-- 3. sbwa (sector-based work academies), were launched in England in August 2011 and are part of the package of Get Britain Working measures that can be used by Jobcentre Plus to help individuals into work. - 4. sbwa are designed to support JSA, ESA (WRAG) customers and Lone Parents aged 18 24 who are entitled to income support solely on this basis whose youngest child is aged 4, who are close to the labour market but who have been unable to find work to move into sustained employment in a sector with vacancies with the aim of supporting employers in those sectors to fill their vacancies more efficiently. - 5. sbwa are available to JSA and ESA(WRAG) claimants aged 18 or over from day 1 of their claim. - 6.
+- 3. sbwa (sector-based work academies), were launched in England in August 2011 and are part of the package of Get Britain Working measures that can be used by Jobcentre Plus to help individuals into work. - 4. sbwa are designed to support JSA and ESA (WRAG) customers who are close to the labour market but who have been unable to find work to move into sustained employment in a sector with vacancies with the aim of supporting employers in those sectors to fill their vacancies more efficiently. - 5. sbwa are available to JSA and ESA(WRAG) claimants aged 18 or over from day 1 of their claim. - 6.
 Detailed design of sbwa will not be fully prescribed from the centre but will last for a maximum of six weeks and will usually consist of: - pre-employment training (PET) of: - work experience placement (WEP); and - guaranteed job/apprenticeship interview(GJI) with an employer in the sector or support with an employer's recruitment processes. - 7.
 In exceptional circumstances where the employer is unable to offer a GJI due to their recruitment processes, the sbwa can consist of PET and WEP only.
 In these cases, support will have been built into the sbwa, to help the claimant with the employer's recruitment processes. - 8.
 With the exception of the GJI, which cannot be held before the PET, the elements can run in any order or be blended depending upon employer needs. - 9.
-Claimants will remain on benefit throughout the sbwa

-- 10. It is expected that claimants will only complete one sbwa, however there may be occasions when a claimant can re-engage or participate in a further sbwa.
+Claimants will remain on benefit throughout the sbwa - 10.
+It is expected that claimants will only complete one sbwa, however there may be occasions when a claimant can re-engage or participate in a further sbwa.